PrasannaNatarajan/Whatsapp_word_art/README.md

 # Whatsapp_word_art
-Takes input as a whatsapp group conversation
+Takes input as a whatsapp group's conversation

 Gives a word art, where the size of font is proportional to the number of chats by a person